 Linear Data Structure

 A data structure is said to be linear if its elements combine to form any specific order.
 There are two techniques of representing such linear structure within memory.

 - The first way is to provide the linear relationships among all the elements represented using linear memory location.
 These linear structures are termed as arrays.

-- The second technique is to provide the linear relationship among all the elements represented by using the concept of pointers or links.
+- The second technique is to provide a linear relationship among all the elements represented by using the concept of pointers or links.
 These linear structures are termed as linked lists.

 The common examples of the linear data structure are:

 - Linked lists